Particular/docs.particular.net/transports/azure-service-bus/configuration.md

 partial: lockrenewal

 > [!NOTE]
 > Message lock renewal is initiated by client code, not the broker.
-If the request to renew the lock fails after all the SDK built-in retries (.e.g due to a connection-loss), the lock won't be renewed, and the message will become unlocked and available for processing by competing consumers.
-Lock renewal should be treated as best-effort and not as a guaranteed operation.
+If the request to renew the lock fails after all the SDK built-in retries (e.g., due to connection loss), the lock won't be renewed, and the message will become unlocked and available for processing by competing consumers.
+Lock renewal should be treated as a best effort, not as a guaranteed operation.

+> [!NOTE]
+> If a message lock renewal is required, it may be worth checking the duration of the handlers, and see whether these can be optimised.
+In addition, it may be worth checking wither the prefetch count is too high, considering that all messages are locked on peek.
+This may indicate that too many messages are locked for which the processing exceeds the lock duration.